yazz/VisualJS/README.md

 All features
 ------------

-- Interactive client and server side development
+- Interactive client and server side development with LightTable IDE

 - Integration with Mandrill for sending transactional emails

-- Can use Crate for HTMl
+- Can use Crate for HTML

 - Uses Dommy